metablaster/WindowsFirewallRuleset/Modules/Ruleset.Remote/Help/en-US/Register-SslCertificate.md

 This script is called by Enable-WinRMServer and doesn't need to be run on it's own.
 HACK: What happens when exporting a certificate that is already installed?
 (no error is shown)
-TODO: This function must be simplified and certificate creation should be separate function
+TODO: This function must be simplified and certificate creation should probably be separate function

 ## RELATED LINKS